alexandru/scala-best-practices/sections/2-language-rules.md

 ### 2.22 SHOULD NOT use `scala.App`

-`scala.App` is ofter used to denote the entrypoint of the application:
+`scala.App` is often used to denote the entrypoint of the application:

 ```scala
 object HelloWorldApp extends App {